February 14, 2020

 This season’s BirdSpotter contest is celebrating teachers and students who love birds.
-Congratulations to our final winner for this season, Elizabeth Mullee, and her students at Nut Swamp Elementary in Middletown, NJ!
+Congratulations to our third and final winner for this season, Tonya Luna, and her students at North Street Elementary School in Geneva, NY!

 Tonya started bird watching when her daughter was in 3rd grade.
 Now, both share a love of birds, and are celebrating their 6th year participating in FeederWatch from their home.
 Her daughter is even studying to become an ornithologist!
 Tonya saw this enthusiasm and realized how easily it could be cultivated in her 5th grade classroom through Project FeederWatch.
 This is their second year participating as a class.
 Tonya goes on: